 More often than not most people use open surfaces to toss their things.
 And maybe that is why clutter is such a big issue in the bedroom.
 Think about it, when you come in after a long day and you are looking to get ready for bed, you usually empty your pockets.
 Instead of putting things away, you toss them wherever you can looking for a free spot.

-What if instead, we found a place for you to put those things, pocket clutter is what I like to call them, until you have time to go through them piece by piece putting them away.
+What if instead, we found a place for you to put those things, pocket clutter is what I like to call them until you have time to go through them piece by piece putting them away.
 And what if instead of random things cluttering the top of your nightstand we could find a spot for you to keep tissues in journals in water bottles while you sleep.

 It may sound like a tall order because after all there’s only so much room in the bedroom.
-But actually you may be overlooking a few common areas that you can use to store your things and keep them out of sight yet right where they are whenever you need them.
+But actually, you may be overlooking a few common areas that you can use to store your things and keep them out of sight yet right where they are whenever you need them.

 Hidden Bedroom Storage Next to Your Bed

 When my children were younger I used to make quilted organizers that they could use while they were sleeping.
-I sew them up with excess scraps of fabric and use a piece of plexiglass to secure it in between the mattress and box springs.
+I sewed them up with excess scraps of fabric and used a piece of plexiglass to secure them in between the mattress and box springs.
 There was a pocket to hold tissues, a pocket to hold a water bottle or a flashlight, and a larger pouch for a book or magazine.
 They really were nice and helped to keep them quiet and in bed instead of out looking for something in the middle of the night.
 What I thought was a unique invention actually is now a thing and a great way to keep the top of your nightstand cleaned off while keeping middle-of-the-night supplies close at hand.